 No, he did not invent the Internet.
 No, he didn't say he did.

 What he actually said was, "During my service in the United States Congress, I took the initiative in creating the Internet.
 I took the initiative in moving forward a whole range of initiatives that have proven to be important to our country's economic growth and environmental protection, improvements in our educational system."
 He was referring to, among other things, a law he authored and convinced his congressional colleagues to pass that expanded access to ARPANET (precursor of today's Internet) to beyond the military and select universities.
 For what it's worth, Internet pioneers Vint Cerf and Bob Kahn have agreed with his statement, and he can be credited with coining the term "Information Superhighway."

 Just for added strangeness, Gore was Tommy Lee Jones' roommate at Harvard.
 And according to author Erich Segal (who attended Harvard at the same time) the hero of his novel Love Story was based on a fusion of the two of them.

 Much like his former running mate Bill Clinton, satirical depictions of Gore in popular culture have given him a surprisingly broad range of comedic personas over the course of his political career.
 When he was Vice President in the 1990s, they tended to portray him as an overly educated, monotonous-voiced Straw Vulcan, with many Obligatory Jokes about him supposedly being "boring".
-During the 2000 presidential campaign, he was often portrayed as a serial exaggerator, if not an outright liar - the "created the internet" controversy was the most famous manifestation of this claim.
-Later, after he became primarily known for speaking out about climate change in the 2000s, he was often humorously portrayed as a wild-eyed doomsayer ranting about The End of the World as We Know It.
+During the 2000 presidential campaign, he was often portrayed as a serial exaggerator, if not an outright liar — the "created the Internet" controversy was the most famous manifestation of this claim.
+After he left elected politics and became primarily known for speaking out about climate change in the 2000s, he was often humorously portrayed as a wild-eyed doomsayer ranting about The End of the World as We Know It.
+With the increasing acceptance that climate change is a serious issue, depictions of Gore from the mid-late 2010s onwards have trended more towards the positive, with him often being portrayed as the Only Sane Man and Ignored Expert of the Clinton administration.

 Tropes as portrayed in fiction: